zelanko/sql-docs.it-it/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ## <a name="permissions"></a>Autorizzazioni

-Richiede l'autorizzazione CONTROL nel database in SQL Data Warehouse.
+È richiesta l'autorizzazione CONTROL per il database.

 ## <a name="locking"></a>Blocco

 Acquisisce un blocco condiviso sull'oggetto EXTERNAL DATA SOURCE.

 ## <a name="security"></a>Security